Zephyr271828/TPU-VM-setup/README.md

     """
 ```

-## Other Resources.
+## Other Resources
-The design concept of JOBMAN is somewhat complex, but it aims to provide easiest user interface.
-For a simpler workaround, you may refer to `scripts/ultra_create_tpu.sh` by Peter Tong.
+The design concept of JOBMAN is somewhat complex, but it aims to provide the easiest user interface s.t. user unfamiliar with TPU can quickly get started.
+For a simpler setup tool, you may refer to `scripts/ultra_create_tpu.sh` by Peter Tong.

 ## Dashboard
 Coming soon